 The TIP is developed through a cooperative planning process led by SKATS, this area’s federally designated Metropolitan Planning Organization (MPO), and reflect active participation by area jurisdictions, agencies, interest groups, and citizens.

 The SKATS Public Participation Plan describes the types of activities used to involve the public and allow for public comment.
 For public transportation projects, the public participation process for the Transportation Improvement Program satisfies the public participation process and timing for the Program of Projects.
 The TIP is updated every three years.
-Between updates, the TIP may be adjusted or amended following the TIP Management Guidelines that are part of the adopted TIP.
+Between updates, the TIP may be adjusted or amended following the TIP Modification Process that are part of the adopted TIP.

 Go to the MAPS page to see the maps of the current TIP, past TIP, and projects both under development or completed since 2005.

 The update of the Transportation Improvement Program (TIP) for Federal Fiscal Year (FY) 2021 through FY 2026 and the Air Quality Conformity Determination (AQCD) was adopted by the SKATS Policy Committee following a public hearing on May 26, 2020.
 The document became effective on October 1, 2020 and will remain in effect until September 30, 2024 or when superseded.